 Is the LuxFLAG Label only awarded to funds domiciled in Luxembourg?

-No - the Label will be granted to Investment Funds irrespective to their country of domicile , but there is a requirement that the Applicant Investment Fund should be subject to supervision in the EU member states or equivalent to that available in the EU member states.
+No - the Label will be granted to investment vehicles irrespective to their country of domicile , but there is a requirement that the Applicant should be subject to supervision in the EU member states or equivalent to that available in the EU member states.

 Is the Label only granted to investment funds?

-The Label is currently available to investment funds and other vehicles subject to a level of national supervision equivalent to that which exists for investment funds in EU countries.
-However, the Label may be extended to other types of securities (such as securitisations or bond issues) at a future date.
+The Label is currently available to investment funds (Microfinance, Environment, ESG, Climate Finance) and Green Bonds subject to a level of national supervision equivalent to that which exists in EU countries.
+The Label may be extended to other types of securities (such as securitisations or other bonds) at a future date.